MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-overview.md

 1. You need to be [enrolled in the Experience Dynamics Insider Program](#enroll-in-the-mixed-reality-in-power-apps-dynamics-365-insider-program-internal).
 1. You need a PowerApps license that supports Common Data Service.
 If you [identify your current license](/powerapps/maker/signup-for-powerapps#identify-your-current-license) does not support CDS, you can sign up for a [free trial license for 30 days](http://web.powerapps.com/trial).
 Please note that in some circumstances this step may take 30 to 60 minutes.
 Please check periodically after requesting a trial license.
-2. If you don’t have one already, you will need to [create an environment with Common Data Service instance installed](/power-platform/admin/create-environment).
+2. If you don't have one already, you will need to [create an environment with Common Data Service instance installed](/power-platform/admin/create-environment).
 You will need to have system administrator privileges for this step.
 3. [Enable the PowerApps component framework](/powerapps/developer/component-framework/component-framework-for-canvas-apps#enable-power-apps-component-framework-feature) in your environment for canvas apps.